 But a swarm of ALS links on the first few pages of Google’s search results, after typing into the search engine, Should I worry about a twitching calf muscle, absolutely does NOT mean that a lower body fasciculations are likely a symptom of ALS!

 The search results reflect who’s writing what, NOT how likely you might have a disease.

 Otherwise, you may as well believe in the Loch Ness Monster, because if you type in these keywords, a bunch of links about the Loch Ness Monster will show up!

 Your twitching calf muscle is by far most likely caused by:

 8) mineral imbalance such as insufficient calcium and magnesium

 More serious conditions such as Lyme disease can cause the symptom, but again, this is rare.

-Here is what Kristina Lafaye, M.D., board certified neurologist, assistant clinical professor of neurology at Tulane University School of Medicine, full time clinical staff and director of the neurophysiology lab at Ochsner Medical Center, has to say about muscle twitching (also known as fasciculations):
+Here is what Kristina Lafaye, MD, board certified neurologist and full time clinical staff and director of the neurophysiology lab at Ochsner Medical Center, has to say about muscle twitching (also known as fasciculations):